Key car rental jargon you must know

-If you are planning on renting a car (eg. on a roadtrip), you may hear a lot of terms you are not familiar with.
+If you are planning on renting a car, you may hear a lot of terms you are not familiar with.
 These terms cover important elements of the rental like insurance, policies, contracts, waivers, and so on.
 It is important to have a good understanding of these terms before you sign a rental lease.
-Below are some car rental jargons you should know!
+Here are some car rental jargon you should know!

 This waiver allows rental companies to waive the right they have to make renters pay for car damages.